Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 • You may need less cash upfront for a lease than you would if you were buying.

-• You don't have to worry about what the vehicle is worth.
+• You don't have to worry about what the vehicle is worth down the road.

 • If you lease a car for business, there may be significant tax advantages.

-• You walk away when the lease is over without the hassle of selling or trading in the vehicle.
+• You can walk away when the lease is over without the hassle of selling or trading it in.

 • The monthly payments will never end if you lease one vehicle after another.

-• There will probably be a limit on how many miles you can drive and charges if you exceed that limit.
-(And there's no credit for unused miles.)
+• There will probably be a limit on how many miles you can drive and charges if you exceed that limit (and no credit for unused miles).

 • You must maintain the vehicle and are responsible for damages and excessive wear and tear.

-• If you don't like the vehicle, can't afford the payments, or need something different during the lease period, you may be stuck or have to pay significant early termination fees or other charges.
+• If you don't like the vehicle or can't afford the payments, you may be stuck or have to pay significant early termination fees.

-• You must return the vehicle in the same condition it was in when it left the showroom without modifications.
+• You must return the vehicle in the same condition it was in when it left the showroom, meaning no modifications.

-The advantages and disadvantages of buying a car
+The pros and cons of buying a car

 • You own a vehicle that will still be worth something after you've finished paying for it.